SaaS Shield Suite Architecture

-IronCore’s solution for multi-tenant security, the SaaS Shield Kit, is targeted towards SaaS providers looking to accelerate their roadmap to meet their customers' increasing demands for privacy and security of their cloud data.
-IronCore adds a number of features and integrations and handles a variety of supported Key Management Systems (KMS) including Google Cloud KMS, Amazon KMS, and Azure Key Vault, so your customers can use their platform of choice.
+IronCore’s solution for multi-tenant security, the SaaS Shield Kit, is targeted towards SaaS providers looking to accelerate their roadmap to meet their customers’ increasing demands for privacy and security of their cloud data.
+IronCore adds a number of features and integrations and handles a variety of supported Key Management Systems (KMS) including Google Cloud KMS, Amazon KMS, Azure Key Vault, and Thales CipherTrust Manager, so your customers can use their platform of choice.

 IronCore also protects the KMS configurations using end-to-end encryption and abstracts policy choices away from developers so they can focus on simple integration code without worrying about the complexities of key management, cryptography choices, SIEM integration, etc. The diagram below shows how this works, with IronCore’s Tenant Security Proxy running in your infrastructure as a Docker container.

 IronCore’s SaaS Shield Kit relies on three distinct components: the Configuration Broker, the Tenant Security Proxy, and a Tenant Security Client.

 The IronCore Configuration Broker is an IronCore-hosted web app which is the connection point between SaaS providers (vendors) and their customers (tenants).